Are the airports open?

 If I buy a plane ticket and the flight is cancelled or rescheduled, what should I do?

-For any information regarding airline policies in case of cancellation, we advise you to contact the airline with which you booked your flight or visit its official website.
+For any information regarding airline policies in case of cancellation or rescheduling, we advise you to contact the airline with which you booked your flight or visit its official website.

 Are there any social distancing measures and health checks at the airport?